Helperbird/website/src/pages/features/web-highlighter-and-pdfs.md

 new: false
 header: true
 layout: templates/features_two.liquid
-title: Web Highlighter extension for websites and PDFs
+title: Highlight Text on Websites and PDFs with Helperbird
-description: Illuminate your reading and note-taking experience with Helperbird's Web Highlighter.
-With various color options, the Web Highlighter offers an engaging way to highlight text on web pages and PDFs thought Helperbirds browser extension.
+description: Make your reading and note-taking easier with Helperbird's Web Highlighter.
+Highlight text on web pages and PDFs in different colors with our easy-to-use browser extension.
 keywords:
   - Web Highlighter
   - Text Highlighter